Ashok Kumar (cinematographer)

 Born in Allahabad to a Hindi poet, Ashok Kumar obtained a diploma in photography from the Allahabad University.
 His passion for cinema made him enroll for a course in motion picture photography at the Institute of Film Technology, Adyar, Chennai.
-Upon passing out of the institute, he made his cinematic debut with the 1969 Malayalam film Janmabhoomi for which he was awarded that year's Kerala State Film Award for Best Cinematography.
+Upon graduating from the institute, he made his cinematic debut with the 1969 Malayalam film Janmabhoomi for which he was awarded that year's Kerala State Film Award for Best Cinematography.
+Subsequently, he won the Kerala State Film Award for Best Cinematography on two occasions: 1973 (Swapnam) and 1977 (Taxi Driver).
 His association with P. N. Menon in the early 1970s cemented his place in the Malayalam film industry.
 He also worked for other filmmakers such as Babu Nanthankode, J. D. Thottan, Bharathan, N. Sankaran Nair and Ramu Kariat.
 He got his break in Tamil cinema with Mahendran's Uthiripookkal (1979).
 He was associated with Mahendran in most of his films.

 Apart from several state government awards, Ashok Kumar was also a recipient of the National Film Award for Best Cinematography.
-During his career, he also directed ten feature films in Tamil, Telugu and Hindi.
+During his career, he also directed ten feature films in Telugu, Tamil, and Hindi.
 He was married and one of his sons, Akash Aggarwal, works as a cinematographer in Tamil films.